elliswmartin/shhelpersLfA/README.md

 This script ships assuming the following folder structure.
 You are welcome to modify this for your needs within the `helpersLfA.sh` script.

         ├── Desktop
-        │   ├── crop
-        │   ├── qc
+        │   ├── helpers
+        │   │   ├── tiff-process        # Queue tiff files for processing here
+        │   │   ├── jpg-process         # Queue jpg files for processing here
-        │   ├── processed
+        │   │   ├── cropped             # Cropped jpgs routed here
+        │   │   ├── oa                  # 3000px jpgs plus mids routed here (oa = Online Archive)

 ## Prepare Files

 ### Make Jpgs

-Copy tif files that you would like to copy to jpgs into `~/Desktop/crop` folder.
+Add TIFF files that you would like to copy to jpgs into `~/Desktop/tiff-process` folder.

 ### Autocrop

-Add your images to be processed into the `~/Desktop/crop` folder.
-If you do not have a `qc` folder, one will be created automatically during processing.
+Add JPG files that you would like to be cropped into the `~/Desktop/jpg-process` folder.
+If you do not have a `cropped` folder, one will be created automatically during processing.

 ### Resize & Mids

-Copy files that you would like to resize and create mids (copies resized to 800px) into `~/Desktop/qc` folder.
-If you do not have a `processed` folder, one will be created automatically during processing.
+Add cropped JPG files that you would like to resize and create mids (copies resized to 800px) into `~/Desktop/cropped` folder.
+If you do not have a `oa` folder, one will be created automatically during processing.

 ## Run Script